Potential Saints draft targets at quarterback

 -Ian Book (6-0, 210) Notre Dame

-the three-year starter for Irish is a late day three choice.
+the three-year starter for Irish is a day three choice.
 In 2015, he was headed to Washington State to play for Mike Leach.
 He instead became a consistent winner in South Bend.
 Very instinctive, Book brings some dual threat talent and extends plays with his feet.
 He makes some tight window throws despite the lack of a super arm strength.
 Future NFL backup may be his ultimate role but Book could just as easily land in the perfect spot and ultimately flourish.